HadesThien/Final_Exam/README.md

 - Managing warehouse and items in the warehouse
 - And other sub-functions

-This project has just completed the use cases of warehouse management, the interface component only works on the Warehouse and Account parts.
+This project has been just completed the use cases of warehouse management, the interface component only works on the Warehouse and Account parts.

 --------------------------------------------------------------------------------------------------------------------------------------------------